 Standard Investment Strategy

-When you establish a SMSF with ESUPERFUND we will provide an example of an Investment Strategy for your SMSF.
-You may adopt the standard Investment Strategy for your SMSF or modify it as you deem necessary.
+When you establish an SMSF with ESUPERFUND we will provide an example of an Investment Strategy for your SMSF.
+You may adopt the Standard Investment Strategy for your SMSF or modify it as you deem necessary.
 The Standard Investment Strategy is very flexible and in no way restrictive.
-It does not specify percentage investment ranges and gives you the flexibility in designing and implementing investments for your SMSF as you deem appropriate as the Fund Trustee.
+It does not specify percentage Investment ranges and gives you the flexibility in designing and implementing Investments for your SMSF as you deem appropriate as the SMSF Trustee.